-Sonia is director of International Students and Programs at California State University Bakersfield, where she is also on the faculty in the Department of Biology.
+Sonia is director of International Students and Programs at California State University, Bakersfield, where she is also on the faculty in the Department of Biology.
 Her responsibilities include international student and scholar services, cultivation of community partnerships, leadership on campus immigration policies and procedures, and coordination with the US Department of State and the Department of Homeland Security; she also collaborates with the university’s Title IX Coordinator.
-In addition, Sonia oversees the university’s National Student Exchange Program, and she fosters partnerships around the globe as the institutional liaison for accepting Fulbright scholars.
+She is chair of the Behavioral Health Board of Kern County.

 Prior to her current role, Sonia served as a student programs advisor at the University of Southern California, and as an adult school teacher and substitute teacher for elementary, junior high, and high school students in the Compton Unified School District.

 Sonia serves as a member of the Kern County Behavioral Health Board, a founding member and treasurer for the Phi Beta Delta Honor Society Theta Theta Chapter (for international scholars), and as a board member for the California State University, Bakersfield, Center for Global Outreach, and the Alumni Association.

 She is a graduate of the University of Southern California Marshall School of Business, and she received a master’s degree in public administration from California State University, Bakersfield.